Last Thursday, I spoke on the intersection of money, stress, and entrepreneurship for a Plutus Voices event in NYC. Here’s the text!

 This is such a fine line that we walk, the message we send when we celebrate overwork in ourselves.
 I don’t expect everyone to agree with me here, and that’s okay, but I tend to think we could all be happier if we framed success in a more community-based or even feminine context.
 (In many ways, I do not like the world that men created, I don’t want to “lean in,” especially if that means leaning into a hierarchal system that when I’m on the top, requires someone else to be at the bottom.
 Some days, I want y’all to lean the fuck out.)

-In a sense, ambition for ambition’s sake is the opposite of being thankful for what we do have and for what we have accomplished.
-There’s plenty of empirical evidence that shows us that this isn’t always healthy for us.
+Ambition solely for ambition’s sake can be the diametric opposite of being thankful for what we do have and for what we have accomplished.
 Within me, the overwork mentality breeds competition and a culture of comparison AND creates anxiety, financial and otherwise.
 Like in 2019, I NOT ONLY compare myself to women with better hair or clothes, but to women with more success.
 I personally think we need LESS of this in the world, not MORE of this.